This post contains affiliate links. As an Amazon Associate, The Salt Sirens earns from qualifying purchases.

 The Luminox Women’s Dive Watch is a swiss made dive watch that belongs to the Luminox Modern Mariner Series.
 It features a rigid black-colored stainless steel case and bracelet with a black dial that is accented with a grey-colored numbers and hands.
 The case measures 38mm and plated with black ion.
 This dive watch is perfect, not just for scuba diving, but also looks elegant in formal occasions.

-Depth Rating: 500 meters (1,640 feet) Pros: High depth rating, highly luminous Cons: No helium valve
+Depth Rating: 200 meters (660 feet) Pros: Optimal depth rating, elegant look, highly luminous Cons: Rubber strap may leave markings on your skin

 A dive watch is not your typical day-to-day wristwatch.
 It has some features that allows you to wear it underwater and use it to measure certain diving parameters.